 Advanced Options for HTML to Excel Conversion

-Aspose.Cells provides advanced control over how your HTML files are read and saved.
-You can use the HtmlLoadOptions class to handle embedded images, formatting, or encoding.
+Aspose.Cells offers fine‑grained control over HTML loading and Excel saving.
+Use the HtmlLoadOptions class to manage images, formatting, and encoding.

-3. Load HTML with options using the Workbook class.
+- Load the HTML with these options using

 Advanced Options for HTML to Excel Conversion.

-• You want to preserve column widths and styles.
+- You need to keep column widths and styles.

 Convert HTML to Multiple Excel Formats